AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/local-development-environment/dispatcher-tools.md

 ---
-title: Configurar ferramentas do Dispatcher para AEM como um desenvolvimento de Cloud Service
+title: Configurar ferramentas do Dispatcher para desenvolvimento do AEM as a Cloud Service
-description: AEM Ferramentas do Dispatcher do SDK facilita o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, execução e solução de problemas do Dispatcher localmente.
+description: As Ferramentas do Dispatcher do AEM SDK facilitam o desenvolvimento local de projetos do Adobe Experience Manager (AEM), facilitando a instalação, a execução e a solução de problemas do Dispatcher localmente.
 sub-product: fundação
-feature: dispatcher
+feature: Dispatcher, Ferramentas do Desenvolvedor
 topics: development, caching, security
 version: cloud-service
 doc-type: tutorial